michael-w-williams/demos/2018/cli01/ref/fn-get.md

   fn get -   Get an object to retrieve its information

 USAGE
-  fn get [global options] <subcommand> [command options]
+  fn [global options] get [command options] <subcommand>

 DESCRIPTION
-  This is the description
+  This commands gets a 'call', 'configuaration' or 'log' to retrieve information for an object ('app', 'route' or 'function').

 SUBCOMMANDS
-  call, calls, cl      Get function call info per app config, cf             Get configurations for apps and routes logs, log, lg        Get logs for a call.
-Must provide call_id or last (l) to retrieve the most recent calls logs. help, h              Shows a list of commands or help for one command
+  call, calls, cl         Get function call info per app config, config, cf      Manage configurations for apps and routes logs, log, lg           Get logs for a call, providing call_id or last (l) help, h                 Shows a list of commands or help for one command

 COMMAND OPTIONS
   --help, -h  show help